 Take the plunge and embrace change

-So here goes I thought I’d take the plunge and change over to Sky Q. I went for the 2tb version with 4k as I thought it would be more future proof and I might invest in a 4K TV at a later stage.
-Apparently, unless you go for Sky’s 2TB Sky Q box you will never be able to get 4K broadcasts.
+So here goes I thought I’d take the plunge and change over to Sky Q. I went for the 2tb version with 4K as I thought it would be more future proof and I might invest in a 4K TV at a later stage.
+Apparently, unless you go for Sky’s 2TB Sky Q box you won’t get 4K broadcasts.
 The engineer fitted a new LNB (that’s the part at the dish) and connected it all up.
-It was very easily set up and he had a picture on my telly in know time at all.
-There no doubt it made my Sky+ HD box menu look dated but I really didn’t notice any difference in the HD picture quality and viewing in SD seemed not as good as my older Sky+ HD box which was disappointing.
+It was very easily set up and he had a picture on my telly in no time at all.
+There is no doubt it made my Sky+ HD box menu look a bit dated but I really didn’t notice any difference in the HD picture quality and viewing in SD seemed not as good as my older Sky+ HD box which was disappointing.
 That didn’t matter too much to me though.

 No RF Outputs

-I feed the output from the Sky box to 3 other rooms in the house but to my disappointment the Engineer informed me that there is no rf outputs on a Sky Q box and in order to continue viewing in other rooms I would need to upgrade my subscription to a multiroom at an extra £12 per month.
+I feed the output from the Sky box to 3 other rooms in the house but to my disappointment the engineer informed me that there are no rf outputs on a Sky Q box and in order to continue viewing in other rooms I would need to upgrade my subscription to multi – room at an extra £12.50 per month.
 What a bummer, I told him I wouldn’t be giving Sky anymore of my hard earned money.
 So no Sky TV throughout the house.
 The kids are not going to like that!